DataCluster0/HeatedMetal/README.md

 # About
 > [!NOTE]
-> Heated Metal is an SDK for Tom Clancy's Rainbow Six Siege
+> Heated Metal is an SDK for Tom Clancy's Rainbow Six Siege (Year 5)

 >[!IMPORTANT]
 > Supported Seasons: